Knoero/Knoero.github.io/_pages/Courses.md

 ## Exchange Undergraduate in Purdue University

-Here are the courses I've taken in the last year of my undergraduate study as an international exchange student in Purdue University (Aug 2019 - May 2020).
+Here are some selected courses I've taken in the last year of my undergraduate study as an international exchange student in Purdue University (Aug 2019 - May 2020).

 - ME 563: Mechanical Vibration (A+)
 - ME 581:Numerical Methods in Mechanical Engineering (A+)